trank-pixel/wearos_simu/README.md

 # [EN] ***Project Description***

 wearos_simu is a detailed collection of 18 interactive web-based simulators recreating the WearOS, Pixel Watch, and CMF Watch experience.
 This project showcases advanced UI/UX design for circular wearable displays.
+> [!IMPORTANT]
-> Note: Each simulation is encased in a custom-designed watch frame with a functional side button.
+>  Each simulation is encased in a custom-designed watch frame with a functional side button.

 ### 🚀 ***Key Features:***